valexsantos/mkit/README.md

 It's also a frontend for `docker`, providing an easier way for your services to be locally available, without the need to care about local `ports` availability.

-It contains an internal DNS and uses HAProxy for routing/balancing/fail-over for Pods access.
+It contains an internal DNS and uses HAProxy as ingress for Pod access.
 The database is a simple sqlite3 db and the server is a Sinatra based application.

 A client is also included to access the API, e.g. `mkitc ps`.